SwabianCoder/ngx-toolset/projects/date-interceptors/README.md

 ### API_URL_REGEX

-Only URLs of HTTP request and HTTP response matching the Regex will benefit from date conversions.
+Only HTTP requests and HTTP responses with URLs matching the Regex will benefit from date conversions.

 ### DATE_STRING_REGEX